How to Hire SEO Experts Who Deliver Results (with Free Checklist)

 When an SEO expert explains their reporting approach, listen for whether they:

-5. Ask how they handle process and change
+6. Ask how they handle processes and change

 This is an important one.
 Successful SEO strategies have robust systems in place to ride the waves of change in SEO and your industry.

 SEO is always evolving.
-And your business may pivot strategies to adapt to industry shifts.
+And your business may pivot strategies to adapt to industry shifts like AI Overviews and algorithm updates.

 Professional SEO agencies must be able to adapt to trends throughout your partnership and still deliver results.